lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   header fields.
 Compute-\* CDFs must be applied after the other CDFs.

 # Matching operators {#chap-MO}

-This document describes 3 basic matching operators.
+This document describes 3 basic matching operators which must be known by both LC.
 They are not typed and can be applied indifferently to integer, string,...
-Other MO can be defined if they are known from both LC.

 * equal: a field value in a packet matches with a field value in a rule if they are equal.